mne-tools/mne-python/doc/index.rst

    <div class="col-md-8">
    <br>

-MNE is a community-driven software package designed for for **processing electroencephalography (EEG) and magnetoencephalography (MEG) data** providing comprehensive tools and workflows for:
+MNE is a community-driven software package designed for **processing electroencephalography (EEG) and magnetoencephalography (MEG) data** providing comprehensive tools and workflows for: